Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Exercises: Level 1

-1. Declare a function _fullName_ and it print out your full name.
+1. Declare a function _fullName_ and print out your full name.
-2. Declare a function _fullName_ and now it takes firstName, lastName as a parameter and it returns your full - name.
+2. Declare a function _fullName_ that takes firstName, lastName as parameters, and returns your full - name.
-3. Declare a function _addNumbers_ and it takes two two parameters and it returns sum.
+3. Declare a function _addNumbers_ that takes two parameters and returns their sum.
-4. An area of a rectangle is calculated as follows: _area = length x width_.
+4. The area of a rectangle is calculated as follows: _area = length x width_.
 Write a function which calculates _areaOfRectangle_.
-5. A perimeter of a rectangle is calculated as follows: _perimeter= 2x(length + width)_.
+5. The perimeter of a rectangle is calculated as follows: _perimeter= 2x(length + width)_.
 Write a function which calculates _perimeterOfRectangle_.
-6. A volume of a rectangular prism is calculated as follows: _volume = length x width x height_.
+6. The volume of a rectangular prism is calculated as follows: _volume = length x width x height_.
 Write a function which calculates _volumeOfRectPrism_.
-7. Area of a circle is calculated as follows: _area = π x r x r_.
+7. The area of a circle is calculated as follows: _area = π x r x r_.
 Write a function which calculates _areaOfCircle_
 8. Circumference of a circle is calculated as follows: _circumference = 2πr_.
 Write a function which calculates _circumOfCircle_
 9. Density of a substance is calculated as follows:_density= mass/volume_.
 Write a function which calculates _density_.
 10. Speed is calculated by dividing the total distance covered by a moving object divided by the total amount of time taken.
 Write a function which calculates a speed of a moving object, _speed_.